Bring Your Own Educational Device

 Bring Your Own Educational Device (BYOED), BYOD, BYOT (Technology), BYOP (Phone) are all similar acronyms for initiatives where students have more choice and control over their technology to support their learning.
 All students (and staff) are encouraged to use their own electronic devices in classrooms to personalize their learning.
 While all are encouraged to bring their own technology to school, formal BYOED programs have clear goals for student use within a classroom.

-Bring Your Own Device fits in well with our primary goal for student technology use in Black Gold:
+Bring Your Own Educational Device fits in well with our primary goal for student technology use in Black Gold:

 Teachers across the division have been using portable devices, laptops and netbooks, in classrooms since 2008.
 This has helped prepare them for the increasingly common sight of technology in the students hands such as tablets, cell phones, laptops and even gaming systems that come to school with internet access.
 It has also allowed them to learn the different modalities of teaching with technology and assess when its use is appropriate.
 Administrators in the schools have become involved assessing its effectiveness in the classroom to increase higher order thinking skills, collaboration and personalized learning.

-Please note that in our Bring Your Own Device projects, purchasing a device is not mandatory - while we encourage students to bring devices they already own, you are not obligated to purchase a device for your child.
+Please note that in our Bring Your Own Educational Device projects, purchasing a device is not mandatory - while we encourage students to bring devices they already own, you are not obligated to purchase a device for your child.